linode/docs/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/index.md

 {{< /output >}}

     {{< note >}}
 You can specify the amount of workers you want Gunicorn to use with the `--workers` flag.
-A good rule of thumb to determine [worker](http://docs.gunicorn.org/en/stable/design.html#server-model) count is to double your system's CPU core's and add 1.
+A good rule of thumb to determine [worker](http://docs.gunicorn.org/en/stable/design.html#server-model) count is to double your system's CPU cores and add 1.
 For a Nanode with 1 CPU core you should use 3 workers.
 {{< /note >}}

 1. After running Gunicorn, your Flask application should be live and available over the internet.
 Open a web browser and enter your Linode's IP address to access your application.
 If you used the example Flask blog application, you should see the following: